 Super Sweet (Beerenauslese and Trockenbeerenauslese):

-These are very sweet wines and are considered more of a dessert wine.
+These are very sweet wines and are considered dessert wines.
 As you may have guessed, they go well with any sweet dessert.
 They also pair nicely with blue cheese.

 - Goat Cheese